-Using 2020 Information Resources, Inc. (IRI) InfoScan data, Jeffrey is leading efforts to update estimates of the costs for consumers to purchase fruits and vegetables and meet Federal dietary recommendations for both food groups.
+Using Circana (formerly Information Resources, Inc. [IRI]) OmniMarket Core Outlets (formerly InfoScan) data, Jeffrey leads efforts to update cost estimates for consumers to purchase fruits and vegetables and estimates for consumers to meet Federal dietary recommendations for both food groups.
 This research also examines how an increase in Supplemental Nutrition Assistance Program (SNAP) benefits might make fruits and vegetables more affordable for participating households.

 Jeffrey’s main research interests are food prices and farm-to-retail food price spreads.
 He has estimated the costs of fruits and vegetables to meet Federal dietary recommendations.
 Jeffrey has also helped to illustrate the variety of fruits and vegetables households can afford to buy with a limited budget.

-Stewart, H., J. Hyman, P. W. McLaughlin, and D. Dong.
-2019.
-USDA Special Supplemental Nutrition Program for Women, Infants, and Children (WIC): A New Look at Key Questions 10 Years After USDA Added Whole-Grain Bread to WIC Food Packages in 2009, ERR-268, U.S. Department of Agriculture, Economic Research Service.
+Stewart, H., Hyman, J., McLaughlin, P. W., & Dong, D. (2019).
+USDA Special Supplemental Nutrition Program for Women, Infants, and Children (WIC): A new look at key questions 10 years after USDA added whole-grain bread to WIC food packages in 2009 (Report no. ERR-268).
+U.S. Department of Agriculture, Economic Research Service.

 Stewart, H., Hyman, J., & Dong, D. (2015).
 Menu labeling fills the gaps in consumers’ knowledge of the calorie content of restaurant foods.
 Agribusiness: An International Journal, 31(4), 491–506.

 Buzby, J., & Hyman, J. (2012).
 Total and per capita value of food loss in the United States.
 Food Policy, 37(5), 561–570.